 Until I heard this recording, my favorite version of these piano concertos was Rudolf Serkin with Eugene Ormandy, but young Christian Chamorel brings out so much more detail in the piano part that the comparison isn’t even close.

 MENDELSSOHN: Variations Concertantes for Cello & Piano, Op.
 17 / Zuill Bailey, cellist; Simone Dinnerstein, pianist / available for free streaming on YouTube

 A brilliant performance of one of Mendelssohn’s most underrated chamber works.

 MENDELSSOHN: Violin Concerto in E min.: I. Allegro molto appassionato; II.
 Larghetto & III.
-Rondo allegro / Yehudi Menuhin, violinist; Berlin Philharmonic Orchestra; Wilhelm Furtwängler, conductor / available for free streaming on YouTube by clocking on movement titles above
+Rondo allegro / Yehudi Menuhin, violinist; Berlin Philharmonic Orchestra; Wilhelm Furtwängler, conductor / available for free streaming on YouTube by clicking on movement titles above

 There are so many recordings of the Violin Concerto out there, and many are quite good, but there was a certain symbiosis between Menuhin and Furtwängler that just edges out the competition as far as I’m concerned.